 What is a graft and when is it used?

 A graft is a piece of cartilage taken from the patient's septum, or sometimes from other parts of the body like the ear or ribs.
 There are even customized silastic implants that can be used to serve as a graft.

 During a Primary Rhinoplasty, a graft may be used to help define and strengthen the nose, especially noses with thick skin.
 If the patient were seeking a higher nasal bridge, or dorsal augmentation, a graft would be used to provide support and shape to the bridge.
 Saddle nose deformities and some Primary Ethnic Rhinoplasties are a few examples of when a graft or implant might be used.

 What will my nose look like after the procedure?

-Usually, rhinoplasty takes from 1 to 3 hours depending on the complexity of the condition of the nose.
-Most patients have sedation prior to and during the procedure, while some patients request a general anesthesia.
-Nearly all rhinoplasty operations are done as outpatient surgeries.
+Usually, rRinoplasty takes from 1 to 3 hours depending on the complexity of the condition of the nose.
+Most patients have sedation prior to and during the procedure, while some patients request a General Anesthesia.
+Nearly all Rhinoplasty operations are done as outpatient surgeries.

 I have trouble breathing through my nose and have terrible sinus problems.
 Will my insurance policy pay for Rhinoplasty?